The Court-Martial of Billy Mitchell: Production

 Producer and screenwriter Milton Sperling began work on Mitchell's story in 1938, just two years after the general's death.
-In the successive years, he continued to seek out help from Mitchell's family until 1955 when production began in earnest.
+In the years that followed, he continued to seek out help from Mitchell's family until 1955 when production began in earnest.
 Under the direction of Otto Preminger, the first 10 days of principal photography took place on location in Washington, D.C. in the original sites involved in the story.
 The old War Department Building, Army-Navy Club and State Department buildings, among others, were featured in key scenes.

 Aerial sequences under the direction of second unit director Russ Saunders and aerial coordinator Paul Mantz took place at the Fletcher Airport in Rosamond, California.
 The aircraft that were used in the film included two Curtiss JN-4 biplanes, de Havilland DH-4, Grumman J2F Duck and Waco 10 biplanes.

 Reception

 The Court-Martial of Billy Mitchell had its national premiere in New York City on December 22, 1955, as the main feature along with the short 24 Hour Alert.
-The films, subsequently, were paired with the longer feature shown first in major cities.
+The films were subsequently paired with the longer feature shown first in major cities.
 When The Court-Martial of Billy Mitchell was released, Mitchell's sister Ruth, who served in World War II with Yugoslavian Chetnik guerrillas and later wrote a book about her brother, toured the U.S. doing publicity for the film.